How to Study Effectively during the Holidays

 To ensure that you complete all your school (and work!) tasks, you need a study plan.
 Break down your studying into small sub-topics or tasks.
 Then schedule each sub-topic or task in your planner.
 The more specific you can be, the more likely you are to actually complete the task.
 For directions and a worksheet, head over to my study planning post.

 Many students brag about late nights or even all-nighters.
 Nothing to brag about, my friends.
 Your brain works better if you get enough sleep.
 In fact, much of your learning takes place while you sleep!
 (Heck, it was while I slept that I figured out Harry Potter was the last horcrux.)
 If you plan correctly, you can complete your most pressing work and still get sleep.
 Read more about teen sleep and get tips to get more sleep in my post!

 Give yourself a (small) break

 Yes, you need to complete your studying, but you also want to see your friends.
 Slip in some smaller fun activities amid all the studying.
 And let’s be truthful, how much studying gets done on Saturday night?
 (Though I have written multiple papers on Saturday nights.
 I’m wild, I know.)
 Pick one holiday party to attend or one must-see Christmas movie to watch.
-After creating your study plan, see if you have time leftover for more.
+After creating your study plan, see if you have time left over for more.

 It’s hard to sit at home and study when everyone else seems to be having a great time.
 But remember your priorities!
-Those priorities will keep you focused, while your planning will allow you complete your goals AND have some fun during the holidays!
+Those priorities will keep you focused, while your planning will allow you to complete your goals AND have some fun during the holidays!

 How do you stay focused during the holidays?
 Let me know in the comments below!